 - Stay on the tracks and avoid widening or damaging the surrounding area

 Just 25km from Hobart, Coningham Nature Recreation Area is a great local-use area for short rides close to town.
 Take the time to enjoy the wildflowers as you make your way around the reserve using the 4WD and fire trails.

 The Blue Derby mountain bike trails climb into the hinterland surrounding the former mining town of Derby in the State's north.
 With more than two dozen trails to choose from in both the Derby and Blue Tier networks, there is enough to challenge even the most experienced of riders.
-Explore on your own or join a tour
+Explore on your own or join a tour.

 Kate Reed Nature Recreation Area

 Set in the southern outskirts of Launceston, Kate Reed Nature Recreation Area offers approximately 15km of mainly single-track trails perfect for the new rider.
+Tracks are shared use.

 Maria Island National Park